|Quick Link Guide:|

 No doubt that you have been seeing a tremendous amount of information about the spread and impact of COVID19.
 Information is changing very fast and trying to keep up with the facts and sort through the less than factual information is becoming ever more difficult.
-Create a household plan of action on how best to prevent the COVID19 virus.
 Click here for the Household Plan of Action, and Symptoms to Look for.
 For testing locations & additional information click here.
 To visit the DuPage County Health Dept., please click here.

 In furtherance of Presidential Proclamations 9984, 9992, 9993, and 9994, which bans the entry of non-U.S. citizens who are from or recently been in China, Iran, or certain European countries, the Department of Homeland Security issued a Notice of Arrival Restrictions requiring American citizens, legal permanent residents, and their immediate families who are returning home after recently visiting certain European countries , China, and Iran.
 Click here to learn more.